-18 African countries meet for the first Global Youth in Biodiversity Network in Africa the first Global Youth in Biodiversity Network (GYBN) in Africa workshop in Muldersdrift, Gauteng, to exchange ideas and find possible solutions to preventing biodiversity loss.
+18 African countries meet for the first Global Youth in Biodiversity Network in Africa

+In August 2017, youth from 18 African countries working towards conservation and protection of biodiversity attended the first Global Youth in Biodiversity Network (GYBN) in Africa workshop in Muldersdrift.
+Gauteng, to exchange ideas and find possible solutions to preventing biodiversity loss.